MXNXV/Python-Flask-Blog/README.md

 # Python-Flask-Web-Application
 This a Web Apllication that I have created.
-I have used Python Flask for the backend and
+I have used Python Flask for the back end and
-HTML, CSS and JavaScript gor the front end of the application.
+HTML, CSS and JavaScript for the front end of the application.